hoodiecrow/ConsTcl/README.md

 ### About me

-I'm a 60 year old former system manager who has dabbled in programming since 1979--46 years.
+I'm a 60 year old former system manager who has been active in programming since 1979--46 years.
 Currently, since around 25 years, my language of choice is the rather marginal Tcl (it's not even in the 100 most used languages).
 Tcl suits me, and there are things that one can do in Tcl that one can't easily do in other languages.
 Lisp is a runner-up in my affections, a language that fascinates me but doesn't fit my brain very well (though I have written one large piece of software in AutoLisp).